-- Structure: Tertiary and quaternary molecular architecture of cytoskeletal regulators attained using x-ray crystallography.
+- Structure: Tertiary and quaternary molecular architecture of cytoskeletal regulators attained using x-ray crystallography and cryo-electron microscopy.

-- Cellular Imaging: Time-dependent systems analysis via genetic and small molecule manipulation.
+- Cellular and Organismal Imaging: Time-dependent systems analysis via genetic, opto-genetic, and small molecule manipulation.

 - In Vitro Reconstitution: Microscopy-based physico-chemical analysis of cytoskeletal dynamics and convergent biological events (capture, signaling etc.) through titration of core components and regulators.

-Interleaving these efforts, we aim to test, correlate and bridge information gained from the cellular, sub-cellular and atomic levels.
+Interleaving these efforts, we aim to test, correlate, and bridge information gained from the organismal, cellular, sub-cellular and atomic levels.
 Of particular interest are the aberrant cytoskeletal molecular mechanisms at play in neuronal disorders and cancer biology.